MV10/eyecandy/README.md

 There are many other features and options not covered in this README, but the demos cover all of the important parts, and the public API is fully documented.

+#### 2023-07-20 v1.0.1
+* Improved / expanded error-handling and reporting
+* Added `AverageFramesPerSecond` to `BaseWindow.CalculateFPS` method with configurable period
+* Optional standard `ILogger` support (populate via `ErrorLogging.Logger` static field)
+* `BaseWindow.Shader` creation is optional (via `createShaderFromConfig` constructor parameter)
+* OpenGL ES 3.2 made optional (`BaseWindow.ForceOpenGLES3dot2` static field is `true` by default)
+* Demo project forces all error logging to the console and all GL demos output average FPS upon exit

 # Demos

+See my work-in-progress at the [monkey-hi-hat](https://github.com/MV10/monkey-hi-hat) repository for a complete application using this library.

+In terms of the demo project in this repo, here is the help output (run it without args):

 ```
 demo [type] [options]